GovReady/govready-q/docs/source/installation-guide/installing-govready-q-server/linux/ubuntu/index.rst

 In this step, you will configure your deployment to use Supervisor start, monitor and automatically restart Gunicorn (and GovReady-Q) as long running process.
 In this configuration Supervisord is the effective server daemon running in the background and managing the gunicorn web server process handling requests to GovReady-Q. If Gunicorn or GovReady-Q unexpectely crash, the Supervisord daemon will automatically restart Gunicorn and GovReady-Q.

-Create the Supervisor ``/etc/supervisor/conf.d/application.conf`` conf file for gunicorn to run GovReady-Q.
+Create the Supervisor ``/etc/supervisor/conf.d/supervisor-govready-q.conf`` conf file for gunicorn to run GovReady-Q.
 Supervisor on Ubuntu automatically reads the configuration files in ``/etc/supervisor/conf.d/`` when started.

 .. code:: ini

-   [program:application]
+   [program:govready-q]
    command = gunicorn --config /home/govready-q/govready-q/local/gunicorn.conf.py siteapp.wsgi
    directory = /home/govready-q/govready-q
-   stderr_logfile = /var/log/application-stderr.log
+   stderr_logfile = /var/log/govready-q-stderr.log
-   stdout_logfile = /var/log/application-stdout.log
+   stdout_logfile = /var/log/govready-q-stdout.log

    [program:notificationemails]
    command = python3.6 manage.py send_notification_emails forever
    directory = /home/govready-q/govready-q
    stderr_logfile = /var/log/notificationemails-stderr.log
    stdout_logfile = /var/log/notificationemails-stdout.log

 .. note::
    A sample ``supervisor-govready-q.conf`` is provided in ``local-examples/local-centos-postgres-nginx-gunicorn-supervisor-http``.
 You can copy the contents of this file to ``local/gunicorn.conf.py``.